citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/event/event-audit.md

 title: Event audit registration and search
 Description: This functionality is intended to provide a historical basis for all event changes and manual auditing.
-# Event audit registration and searchs
+# Event audit registration and search

 This functionality is intended to provide a historical basis for all event changes and manual auditing.